charmplusplus/charm/doc/charm++/manual.rst

 drone-mode, or all-drones-mode).
 It incorporates a strategy called staggered static-dynamic scheduling (from dissertation work of Vivek Kale).
 The iteration space is first tentatively divided approximately equally to all available PEs.
-Each PE’s share of the iteration space is divided into a static portion, specified by the staticFraction parameter below, and the remaining dynamic portion.
+Each PE's share of the iteration space is divided into a static portion, specified by the staticFraction parameter below, and the remaining dynamic portion.
 The dynamic portion of a PE is divided into chunks of specified chunksize, and enqueued in the task-queue associated with that PE.
-Each PE works on its static portion, and then on its own task queue (thus preserving spatial locality, as well as persistence of allocations across outer iterations), and after finishing that, steals work from other PE’s task queues.
+Each PE works on its static portion, and then on its own task queue (thus preserving spatial locality, as well as persistence of allocations across outer iterations), and after finishing that, steals work from other PE's task queues.

-CkLoopHybrid support requires the SMP mode of Charm++ and the additional flags -enable-drone-mode and -enable-task-queue to be passed as build options when Charm++ is built.
+CkLoopHybrid support requires the SMP mode of Charm++ and the additional flags ``-enable-drone-mode`` and ``-enable-task-queue`` to be passed as build options when Charm++ is built.

 The changes to the CkLoop API call are the following: